 |Dosing Recommendations||Selected Adverse Events|

-Pediatric (Weighing <25 kg) Dose:
+Child (Weighing <25 kg) Dose:

-Pediatric (Weighing <35 kg) Dose:
+Child and Adolescent (Weighing <35 kg) Dose:

 Elvitegravir-Associated Adverse Events:

-- More common: Nausea, diarrhea, and flatulence.
+- More common: Nausea, diarrhea, fatigue, headache, flatulence.

 The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.
-There is phenotypic cross-resistance between elvitegravir and raltegravir.1
+There is phenotypic cross-resistance between elvitegravir and raltegravir.2

 Efficacy in Clinical Trials